lukevella/rallly/README.md

 ```

 ### Development
-If you're going to be developing, you will need to use gulp to run the `watch` task.
+If you're going to be developing, run `watch` task with gulp.

 ```bash
 gulp watch